GeorginaCarlisle/2024-daily-coding/README.md

 1 - Edit main page contents and add February section.

 2 - Adjust rendering of date to make nd etc. superscript and time to add additional 0 in front of numbers less than 10.
+Convert Log to display event info only and reverse order.